 — If an artist has an agent or art dealer, then they can complete the COA on behalf of the artist.
 However, the name and position of the person creating the COA need to be included.

-Although it may seem that this process is long and complicated, the main pieces of information needed are things that most artists will know already.
+It may seem that this process is long and complicated.
+However, the main pieces of information needed are things that most artists will know already.
 With the help of a template, it should be no problem at all completing a certificate of authenticity for any piece of art.